MicrosoftDocs/visualstudio-docs/docs/deployment/securing-clickonce-applications.md

 ## ASP.NET form-based authentication
  If you want to control which deployments each user can access, you should not enable anonymous access to ClickOnce applications deployed on a Web server.
 Rather, you would enable users access to the deployments you have installed based on a user's identity using Windows authentication.

  ClickOnce does not support ASP.NET forms-based authentication because it uses persistent cookies; these present a security risk because they reside in the browser cache and can be hacked.
-Therefore, if you are deploying ClickOnce applications, any authentication scenario besides Windows authentication is unsupported.
+Therefore, if you're deploying ClickOnce applications, any authentication scenario besides Windows authentication is unsupported.

 ## Pass arguments
  An additional security consideration occurs if you have to pass arguments into a ClickOnce application.
 ClickOnce enables developers to supply a query string to applications deployed over the Web.
 The query string takes the form of a series of name-value pairs at the end of the URL used to start the application: